 A person engaged in forensic accounting should have a considerable knowledge of accounting and auditing, which is used to dig through or reconstruct the accounting records of an organization.
 Special skills required for a forensic accountant include the following:

 Ability to speak in court as an expert witness

 Knowledge of all types of asset misappropriation fraud

 Knowledge of rules of evidence

 Knowledge of auditing techniques, both for corporate and government institutions

 Certifications are available for forensic accountants.
 These certifications are typically in addition to the CPA certification.

-Larger auditing firms usually employ forensic accountants, as do insurance companies, banks, and government agencies.
+Larger auditing firms usually employ forensic accountants within special forensic accounting business groups, as do insurance companies, banks, and government agencies.
 These individuals may be dispatched on projects worldwide.
 Given their travel arrangements, these accountants are more similar to consultants than auditors, who are less likely to travel on a regular basis.

 A forensic accountant is also known as an investigative auditor.